vihaan101/Nipah-Polymerase-Inhibitor/README.md

 - `verify.py`: The "Certificate of Authenticity" script to verify our findings (BMS-986205 vs ERDRP-0519).
 - `data/`: Contains the precise 9KNZ receptor structures (Wild-Type and W730A Mutant) and the ligand files.
 - `bin/`: Contains the AutoDock Vina executable (macOS Silicon/Intel compatible).
-- `SCIENTIFIC_JOURNEY.md`: A detailed narrative of the "Chemistry Decisions" behind this project (Pitfalls, Failures, & First-Principles Logic).
+- `bin/`: Contains the AutoDock Vina executable (macOS Silicon/Intel compatible).
+- `HOW_I_BUILT_THIS.md`: The "Director's Cut" of the project—chemistry choices, failures, and fixes.

 ## 1. Quick Start
 If you just want to run the pipeline immediately, the `data/` folder already contains the pre-computed receptor files.